arberito/fourty-two/README.md

 ## Piscine Overview

 The 42 Piscine is an intensive programming bootcamp designed to teach fundamental coding skills and assess the abilities of participants.
-During the Piscine, students engage in hands-on coding projects and challenges.
+During the Piscine, students engage in hands-on coding modules and challenges.

-## Projects
+## Modules

-List the projects you completed during the Piscine.
-Include brief descriptions and links to the respective project folders or files.
+All modules are written in C and formatted according to the [norminette](https://github.com/42School/norminette) guidelines.